-The Fund contains high-quality companies that have been identified through our bottom-up equity research process which takes into consideration the sustainability of the business in its broadest sense and the company's environmental, social and governance (ESG) performance.
-Within our equity investment process, every company that we invest in is given, via a qualitative assessment, a proprietary overall Quality rating.
-A key component of this is the ESG Quality rating, which enables the portfolio managers to identify sustainable leaders and improvers and to build well- diversified, risk-adjusted portfolios.
+The Fund contains high-quality companies that have been identified through our rigorous listed real estate research process which takes into consideration the sustainability of the business in its broadest sense and the company's environmental, social and governance (ESG) performance.
+Within our investment process, every company that we invest in is given, via a qualitative assessment, a proprietary overall Quality rating.
+A key component of this is the ESG Quality rating, which enables the portfolio managers identify and exclude those companies exposed to the highest ESG risks and to build well- diversified, risk-adjusted portfolios.

 To complement our bottom-up research, the portfolio managers also use our proprietary ESG House Score, which is primarily a quantitative assessment, to identify and exclude those companies exposed to the highest ESG risks.
-Finally, are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy. binary exclusions are applied to exclude the particular areas of investment.
+Finally, binary exclusions are applied to exclude the particular areas of investment.